orseg/8-Week-SQL-Challenge/README.md

 Solutions are coded in **MS SQL Server**

 Each case study folder contains the following:
-* README.md file to explain the case study and its` target
+* README.md file to explain the case study and target
 * SQL file to create the tables with their respectable values
 * Solution.md file with my take on the solutions for the questions in the case study